Skip to main content

 Rest of the Article endpoints

 Let's implement the rest of the article endpoints.
-We will need a public one for the article detail, one for posting comments, one for updating the article and one for deleting it.
-The last two will be only allowed for the user who created given article.
+You need a public one for the article detail, one for posting comments, one for updating the article and one for deleting it.
+The last two will only be allowed for the user who created the given article.

 With the information you already have, implementing those endpoints should be pretty straightforward.
 The detail endpoint is really simple, all it does is using the findOneOrFail() method to get the Article based on its slug.